 Mood swings suck, don’t they??
 I am visiting my family at the moment in Toronto, Canada.
-Even though, I absolutely adore them to death, I have realized that if I spend too much time with them, without a break, I start feeling an immense amount of rage, and resentment towards them.
+Even though I absolutely adore them to death, I have realized that if I spend too much time with them, I start feeling an immense amount of rage and resentment towards them without a break.
 It’s wholly without reason, and I know it is related to the lack of alone time, and not related to them at all.

 Nowadays, I am able to catch myself before I fall into that rage mode, and remind myself to take a break from family time, and move myself over to my bedroom, to let my mind wander or read a book or some Mangas.
 But sometimes I am tired, or PMSing, or I am not able to be conscious enough to be aware of my random mood swings, and I end up saying some terribly mean things to my family or my unsuspecting friends.

 It’s a terrible thing, indeed.
 But it’s something that we as INFJs can become aware of, and use to our benefit.
 The main thing in this article that I would like to convey to you INFJs out there is that we all need to start building a better mind-body connection, so that we are aware of when we are getting to that exhaustion point.
 Before we actually get to 90% depletion rate!
 Before we get to that point where we start spewing our tired exhausted bile upon unsuspecting unaware souls, we need to realize that we are tired, and we need to get some rest from socialization right away.